Jerry L. Nadler, M.D., MACP, FAHA, FACE

 Professor of Medicine and Pharmacology

-Just prior to coming to New York Medical College, Dr. Nadler served as professor and chair of Internal Medicine, the Harry H. Mansbach Endowed Chair in Internal Medicine and vice dean of Research and director of the Strelitz Diabetes Center (SDC) at Eastern Virginia Medical School (EVMS).
+Just prior to coming to New York Medical College in 2019, Dr. Nadler served as professor and chair of internal medicine, the Harry H. Mansbach Endowed Chair in Internal Medicine and vice dean of research and director of the Strelitz Diabetes Center (SDC) at Eastern Virginia Medical School (EVMS).

 An internationally recognized diabetes researcher, Dr. Nadler has been a member of a Special Advisory Committee on Type I Diabetes with the director of the NIH.
-In addition, he had been a standing member of the American Diabetes Association, American Heart Association, and NIH grant review committees.
-In 2011, he won the Dean’s Outstanding Faculty Award at EVMS, and in 2013, he was appointed in 2013 by the Governor’s office of the Commonwealth of Virginia to sit on the Planning and Oversight Committee of the new Virginia Biosciences Health Research Corporation.
-He was elected to the American Society of Clinical Investigation based on excellence in research.
+In addition, he had been a standing member of the American Diabetes Association, American Heart Association and NIH grant review committees.
+In 2011, he won the Dean’s Outstanding Faculty Award at EVMS, and in 2013, he was appointed by the Governor’s office of the Commonwealth of Virginia to sit on the Planning and Oversight Committee of the new Virginia Biosciences Health Research Corporation.
+Based on his excellence in research, he was elected to the American Society of Clinical Investigation.

 Dr. Nadler’s groundbreaking contributions—which focus on understanding cardiovascular complications of diabetes and obesity—include his work in identifying inflammatory pathways leading to pancreatic beta cell damage, insulin resistance and atherosclerosis.
 Toward this end, his research has led to the development of preventative therapies and the identification of new small molecules blocking 12-Lipoxygenase activity.
 He has research funding from the NIH as well as the Juvenile Diabetes Foundation and his current work is designed to determine whether a virus could be a trigger for Type 1 diabetes.

-Additionally, as a leader in biomedical innovation, Dr. Nadler holds 15 patents for biomarkers and novel therapeutics, and has taken on leadership roles in launching numerous bio-tech startup companies.
+Additionally, as a leader in biomedical innovation, Dr. Nadler holds a number of patents for biomarkers and novel therapeutics.
+His clinical interest is focused on treatment and prevention of diabetes and related complications.